Danz CM

-Danielle "Danz" Johnson (born February 20, 1989), known professionally as Danz CM and formerly Computer Magic, is an American musician and producer based in New York City.
-She is a singer, songwriter, composer, music producer, DJ, and the founder of the music project Synth History and the indie record label Channel 9 Records.
-She also composes music for commercials, especially for Japanese brands.
+Danz CM (born Danielle Johnson, February 20, 1989), known professionally as Danz CM and formerly Computer Magic, is an American record producer, songwriter, composer, singer, graphic designer and the founder of the indie record label Channel 9 Records and the media brand Synth History.

-From 2010 until mid 2020, Johnson used the moniker Computer Magic, a name derived from a quote by Viv Savage in This Is Spinal Tap: "quite exciting this computer magic!".
+From 2010 until mid 2020, Danz used the moniker Computer Magic, a name derived from a quote by Viv Savage in This Is Spinal Tap: "quite exciting this computer magic!".
 In August 2020, she announced that she changed her moniker to Danz CM.

-According to Allmusic, her music is "spacy, sci-fi-influenced synth pop".
-Johnson released 3 studio albums (Davos in 2015, Danz in 2018 and The Absurdity of Human Existence in 2021), 2 compilations (Super Rare in 2017, COVERS 2010–20 in 2020), a string of EPs and singles, plus Japan edition albums.
+Danz writes, produces, records and releases her own music, which Allmusic describes as "spacy, sci-fi influenced synth pop".
+She has released 4 studio albums (Davos in 2015, Danz in 2018, The Absurdity of Human Existence in 2021, and Berlin Tokyo Shopping Mall Elevator in 2023), 2 compilations (Super Rare in 2017, Covers, Vol. 1 in 2020), a string of EPs and singles, plus Japan edition albums.

 Life and career

 Early life and beginnings

-Johnson was born in Rock Hill, New York and raised in both Rock Hill and Woodridge in the Catskill Mountains area.
-At the age of 15 she started music blogging.
+Danz was born and raised in the Catskill Mountains area in upstate New York, in both Rock Hill and Woodridge.
+She attended Monticello Public High School.
+Her mother a social worker, father a handyman and stepfather a mechanic, music and the arts had an unexplained appeal for her at an early age.
+At 15 she started music blogging and as a teenager she would collect vinyl with money she earned as a pizza counter person.
 She maintained a music blog named Mewzick from November 2006 until January 2009.
 From July 2009 until July 2016 she blogged on her site zDanz.

-At the age of 18, she moved to New York City to attend Hunter College and became a DJ at places such as the Tribeca Grand Hotel (now The Roxy Hotel) and Ruff Club at The Annex.
-According to Johnson, she was a "pretty terrible student", trying to afford rent and the expensive city living by working late nights at a restaurant and DJing.
-She was withdrawn from all her classes.
+At the age of 18, she moved to New York City to attend Hunter College as an affordable alternative to art school.
+According to Danz, she was a "pretty terrible student", trying to afford rent and the expensive city living by working late nights at restaurants and DJing.
+She was withdrawn from all her classes because of too many absences.